jcclose1/Basic_AWS_EC2/README.md

 ![](img/6_sec_group.png)

 ### 7. Launch instance
 Hit 'Launch'.
 Follow the prompt to create and download a key pair that will allow you to connect securely to your instance.
 Create a new folder named **aws_tutorial** and save the key_pair.pem file there.
+In the below image, the downloaded key pair file will be called tutorial.pem.

 ![](img/7_key_pair.png)